 Sarah Rispinto, PhD

-- Increase knowledge of the diverse barriers to effective pain treatment faced by special populations, specifically a subset of the Hispanic population, from the physician, psychologist, health economics and public health perspectives.
+- Acquire knowledge of the diverse barriers to effective pain treatment faced by special populations, specifically a subset of the Hispanic population, from the physician, psychologist, health economics and public health perspectives.

-- Increase competence in prescribing treatment plans that maximize effectiveness, by identifying and addressing the patient specific barriers to care.
+- Acquire competence in prescribing treatment plans that maximize effectiveness, by identifying and addressing the patient specific barriers to care.

 - Oncologic Treatment Related Pain: Updates and Paradigms for Management of Cancer-Treatment Related Pain (201)